AppGambitStudio/reccord/README.md

 ## Commercial Support & Hosting

-Need a hosted version of Mini-Loom for your team?
+Need a hosted version of Reccord for your team?
 Or looking for custom features like:
 - ☁️ Cloud Storage & Sharing
 - 🔐 Team Authentication (SSO)
 - 📝 AI Transcriptions & Summaries